Thank you for inviting us to be a part of your special day!

 - Closing prayer

 Some Imams prefer to have a pre-marital counseling session with the bride and groom before the wedding.
-This is to ensure that the imam is doing his due diligence to ensure that the bride and groom start their marriage on the right path.
+This ensures that the imam is doing his due diligence to ensure the bride and groom start their marriage on the right path.

 Islamic Ceremony Locations